Morpion Solitaire - Other Records Grids (5T and 5D games)

 (click on the image to enlarge it)

-Marc Lapierre in 2007 (Versailles 1970 -)
+Marc Lapierre (Versailles 1970 -) in 2007

-In February 2008, Marc Lapierre, France, constructed this grid of 187 moves, inspired by the Duloquin grid.
-This is the current record!
+In February 2008, Marc Lapierre, software engineer at Longrine (France), author of http://croix2malte.free.fr/indexGB.php (5T) and http://croix2malte.free.fr/NT/indexGB.php (5D), constructed this grid of 187 moves, inspired by Duloquin's grid.

-February 2008: 5T grid of 187 moves by
+February 2008: 5T# grid of 187 moves by

 Marc Lapierre.